April Newsletter Jr age Tour London

-In this month’s issue of the Goodwill Ambassadors Gazette you are reminded of the REQUIRED FORMS for travel.
+In this month’s issue of the Volleyball Tours Gazette you are reminded of the REQUIRED FORMS for travel.

 These travel forms are REQUIRED documents, each traveler and must fill out and return (Minors also need the Permission to Travel form with them when they travel, Code of Conduct, Hold Harmless, Bookings and terms).